KaiYan289/RLpapersnote/README.md

 169. This is wrong: df['input'] = str(df['input_output'].apply(lambda x: json.loads(x)['inputs'])); instead, you should use f['input_output'].apply(lambda x: json.loads(x)['outputs']).apply(lambda x: str(x)).

+170. Be sure to first backup any file that is possibly being written by the current running scripts when you are killing the script.
+You don't want your data to be corrupted!

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu